syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 # Getting Started

-This section explains how to configure a SfRating control in a real-time scenario and also provides a walk-through on some of the customization features available in SfRating control.
+This section explains how to configure the SfRating control in a real-time scenario and also provides a walk-through on some of the customization features available in the SfRating control.

 ## Referencing Essential Studio components in your solution